 WARNING To reduce the risk of injury, always unplug the charger and remove the battery pack from the charger or tool before performing any maintenance.
 Never disassemble the tool, battery pack or charger.
-Contact a MILWAUKEE® service facility for ALL repairs.
+Contact to the store where the product was originally purchased or one of our authorised MILWAUKEE® service centres for repairs.